Say hello to next-gen OpEx

 “A big blind spot for leaders and managers is that they try to control the result instead of controlling the cause."

-“A great waste is the failure to use the abilities of people, to learn from their frustrations, and to enable the contributions that they are eager to make."
+“It’s a great waste when we fail to use the abilities of people, to learn from their frustrations, and to enable the contributions that they are eager to make."

 “Good things happen when we give teams stretch and safety while fueling their courage to show us their best."